Failure to track a stable AMOC state under rapid climate change: Abstract

 \section{Abstract}

 {{\bf The Atlantic Meridional Overturning Circulation (AMOC) is a tipping element of the climate system.
-The current estimate of the global warming threshold for the onset of an AMOC collapse is +4.0$^{\circ}$C. However, such a threshold may not be meaningful because AMOC stability depends on the rate of radiative forcing and background climate state.
+The current estimate of the global warming threshold for the onset of an AMOC collapse is +4.0$^{\circ}$C (uncertainty range 1.4--8$^\circ$C).
+However, such a threshold may not be meaningful because AMOC stability rather depends on the rate of radiative forcing change.
 Here, we identify an AMOC stabilising mechanism that operates on timescales longer than present-day radiative forcing increase.
 Slow forcing permits coherent adjustment of surface and interior ocean properties, supported by enhanced evaporation and reduced sea-ice extent, counteracting destabilising feedbacks.
-This mechanism is explicitly demonstrated in a slow CO$_2$ increase experiment (+0.5~ppm~yr$^{-1}$), in which the AMOC remains stable up to +5.5$^{\circ}$C of global warming.
-By contrast, under intermediate- and high-emission scenarios, the AMOC collapses at substantially lower warming levels (+2.2$^{\circ}$C and +2.8$^{\circ}$C, respectively).
-Our findings demonstrate the strong radiative forcing path dependence of AMOC tipping and imply that limiting the rate of radiative forcing is critical for reducing the near-term risk of an AMOC collapse. } }
+We explicitly demonstrate this mechanism in a slow CO$_2$ ramp (+0.5~ppm~yr$^{-1}$) climate model simulation, in which the AMOC remains stable up to +5.5$^{\circ}$C of global warming.
+By contrast, under faster CO$_2$ ramps, the AMOC collapses at substantially lower warming levels (+2$^{\circ}$C).
+Our findings demonstrate rate-induced AMOC tipping and imply that limiting the rate of greenhouse gas emissions is critical for reducing the near-term risk of an AMOC collapse. } }